Hi, I'm Lin Zhou 👋

 Education Background

-I recently completed my Ph.D. in the School of Engineering and Design, Technical University of Munich, Germany, supervised by Prof. Walter Timo de Vries.
+I completed my Ph.D. in 2024 at the Technical University of Munich, Germany, supervised by Prof. Walter Timo de Vries.
 I was a visiting scholar at Cambridge Centre for Environment, Energy and Natural Resource Governance (C-EENRG), University of Cambridge, United Kingdom for one year, working with Prof. Andreas Kontoleon.
 I got a M.Sc. degree from Peking University, China.

 Research Interest

-My research interests include Computational Sociology, Public Policy, Multi-stakeholder Interest Game, Community Planning, Megaregion and City Network, and Spatial Equity.
+My research interests include Land Management, Commons Governance, Computational Social Science, Policy Analysis, Multi-stakeholder Interest Game, Spatial Equity, and Megaregion and City Network.

 Research Interests